 You may not find the functionality you need if you’re looking to set up a large-scale eCommerce business with thousands of products.
 Therefore, WooCommerce is an excellent choice for small businesses or if you only want to sell a few products on your WordPress website.
 You can also visit WooCommerce development services page to learn more.

-This self-hosted eCommerce platform supports 65+ languages, so you can set up your shop from almost anywhere in the world.
+This eCommerce platform supports 65+ languages, so you can set up your shop from almost anywhere in the world.
 The best part about Prestashop is it comes with a set of readily available features for marketing, customer support, and payment processing.

 Here is a brief summary of this online store builder’s main advantages:

-If you’re building your own online store with Wix and have a Wix Business Plan, then you can add the Wix Stores app to your editor to transform your website site into an eCommerce platform.
+If you’re building your own online store with Wix and have a Wix Business Plan, then you can add the Wix Stores app to your editor to transform your website site into the best eCommerce platform.
 Wix Stores offers all the features needed for small businesses to operate a successful online store.

 Combined with the Wix website builder, it supports many third-party apps and plugins to sell through multiple channels and streamline shipping.
-Wix and Wix Stores are flexible and customizable with plenty of options for your eCommerce store.
+Wix and Wix Stores are flexible and customizable with plenty of options for your online store.
 You can keep things simple with professional design templates or customize your eCommerce website with a range of add-ons.

 Wix is a great option for a basic online store, especially for small businesses and DIY entrepreneurs without extensive technical knowledge.